To date there have been ten implementations of Meetings of Opposites.

 Meetings have occurred with general audiences and with pairs of Opposites.
 They require only a room with projection capability and access to the outside or to a corner of a gymnasium.

-Henry McHenry will bring Meetings of Opposites, configured to suit local needs, anywhere in North America free of charge.
-Leave inquiries on the blog page here, or a message at 434 295 6593.
+Henry McHenry will bring Meetings of Opposites, configured to suit local needs, anywhere in North America.
+He will never accept compensation.